 The UW Medicine Stroke Center at Harborview’s accolades include:

-- Certification as a Comprehensive Stroke Center by The Joint Commission
+- The region's first Comprehensive Stroke Center, certified by The Joint Commission

 - Caring for about 800 stroke patients annually, including many of the most severely affected stroke victims in the region